A/N: A mingling of several Beauty and The Beast stories with a twist. Will be mostly a romantic tale (at least I hope).

 "Now this young man was very wealthy and very handsome.
 Every woman in the village loved him but he didn't love any of them.
 They all thought that they were his one true love and was vying for his heart.
 The truth was he was a very selfish person and cared for no one but himself.

-One day as he was in his carriage on the way back from the country he encountered a peasant.
+One day as he was in his carriage on the way back from the country he met a peasant.
 She was trying to get home to her husband and daughter and was weak, tired and hungry from her long travel.

-Her husband had been sick and his health had been deteriorating.
+Her husband had been sick and his health had deteriorated.
 They prayed to the high heavens hoping to lift his spirits but he grew weaker each day.
 They tried everything they could to get him back to his usual self but nothing worked.
 Desperate, she decided to go to the next town over and seek the one they said healed all.
 But of course people like that back then were thought to be witches and were very difficult to find.

 She hated to leave her beloved husband but she had no choice as he was slowly dying.
 The only thing that kept her mind at peace was the fact that their daughter would be at home with her husband to care for him.
 She bid them both adieu and kissed each on the cheek then set on her journey.